InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/03-hosting/index.rst

 Application Event Handler
 -------------------------

-Для написания обработчика событий достаточно реализовать интерфейс ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` и :doc:`зарегистрировать </02-ioc/container-builder>` его реализацию в :doc:`модуле IoC-контейнера </02-ioc/container-module>`.
+To write an event handler start with ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` interface and :doc:`register </02-ioc/container-builder>` its instance in :doc:`IoC-container module </02-ioc/container-module>`.
-Однако самый простой вариант - унаследовать обработчик событий от абстрактного класса ``InfinniPlatform.Sdk.Hosting.ApplicationEventHandler`` и переопределить метод обработки нужного события.
+However the most simple way is to inherit the event handler from the abstract class ``InfinniPlatform.Sdk.Hosting.ApplicationEventHandler`` and redefine method that handles each particular event.

-Интерфейс ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` определяет четыре метода обработки для каждого типа события:
+Interface ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` describes four methods of handling for each event type:

-* ``OnBeforeStart()`` - для обработки события перед запуском сервисов приложения
+* ``OnBeforeStart()`` - to handle events before app launch
-* ``OnAfterStart()`` - для обработки события после запуска сервисов приложения
+* ``OnAfterStart()`` - to handle events after app launch
-* ``OnBeforeStop()`` - для обработки события перед остановкой сервисов приложения
+* ``OnBeforeStop()`` - to handle events before app stop
-* ``OnAfterStop()`` - для обработки события после остановки сервисов приложения
+* ``OnAfterStop()`` - to handle events after app stop

-В следующем примере определен обработчик, который обрабатывает событие перед запуском сервисов приложения.
+Next example indicates a handler which handles an event before app lauch

 .. code-block:: csharp
    :emphasize-lines: 1,3,12